miurahr/omegat-markdown-plugin/README.md

-# Markdown filter plugin for OmegaT
+# Abandoned Markdown filter plugin for OmegaT

+_Please use OkAPI plugin_

-This is an incomplete implementation of OmegaT plugin which support Markdown document for translation.
+This is an abandoned implementation of OmegaT plugin.

 ## Install